-Bangor University Law School benefits from having its very own Law library which has received substantial investment from the University and other benefactors.
-Situated in the beautiful Lloyd Reading Room in the Main Arts library, the Law School has its own dedicated librarian, Mairwen Owen.
+Bangor Law School benefits from having its very own Law library, situated in the beautiful Lloyd Reading Room in the Main Arts library, which has received substantial investment from the University and other benefactors.
+The College of Business, Law, Education and Social Sciences has its own dedicated librarian, Mairwen Owen.

 The Law Library provides printed and electronic sources to meet the needs of its users and is constantly developed to reflect the latest teaching and research activities within the Law School.
 These resources include reference, statutes, law reports, journals, textbooks, pamphlets, governmental reports, newspapers and online legal databases.